These keto lemon bars have a buttery crust and a tangy and sweet creamy lemon filling. They are easy to make and are low carb and keto-friendly.

 - lemon zest

 This lemon bar filling does not need to be prepared on the stove like some classic lemon bar fillings.
 Instead, you whisk together eggs, almond flour, erythritol, lemon juice, and zest until smooth.
-Then it’s poured over your crust and ready to go into the oven.
+Then it’s poured over your crust in the baking dish and it’s ready to go into the oven.

 Keto Lemon Bars